 “Of course,” replied Solomon.
 “Just tell me who it is who is oppressing you.
 Give me the offender’s name.”

-Rumi doesn’t say whether Solomon offered any judgement after this, because the complainants were nowhere to be seen and their voices had been silenced.
-And my guess is that the South Wind was making too much noise for anyone else to he heard anyway.
+Rumi doesn’t say whether Solomon offered any judgement after this, because the complainants were nowhere to be seen.
+And my guess is that the South Wind was making too much noise for anyone else to he heard.